Moïse Bombito: International career

 In June 2023, Bombito was named to the Canadian national team for the 2023 CONCACAF Nations League Finals, as an injury replacement for Derek Cornelius.
 He became the second-fastest Generation Adidas player to earn a national team call-up (171 days after the draft), behind only national team teammate Cyle Larin.
 He was then subsequently named to the 23-man squad for the 2023 CONCACAF Gold Cup.
 Bombito made his debut in the opening match of the tournament on June 27 against Guadeloupe.

 In June 2024, Bombito was named to Canada's squad for the 2024 Copa América.
-He played every minute of the tournament, providing an assist in the semifinal match against Uruguay, which Canada ultimately lost on penalties.
+He played every minute of the tournament, providing an assist in the third-place match against Uruguay, which Canada ultimately lost on penalties.

+On 28 May 2026, Bombito was selected for Canada's squad for the 2026 FIFA World Cup, which was co-hosted by Canada, Mexico, and the United States.
+After being ruled out of Canada's opening match, a 1–1 draw against Bosnia and Herzegovina, he made a substitute appearance in Canada's second group match, a 6–0 win over Qatar, a result which marked Canada's first World Cup victory and clean sheet ever.
+Canada advanced to the knock-out stages of the World Cup for the first time in its history, finishing as runners-up of Group B with four points.
+Bombito played in Canada's 1–0 victory over South Africa in the round of 32, and 3–0 defeat to Morocco in the round of 16.